Star Trek: Films

-Paramount Pictures has produced thirteen Star Trek feature films.
+Paramount Pictures has produced fourteen Star Trek films.
 The first six films continue the adventures of the cast of the Original Series; the seventh film, Generations, was intended as a transition from original cast to the cast of the Next Generation; the next three films focused completely on the Next Generation cast.
 (Note: Film titles of the North American and UK releases of the films no longer contained the number of the film following the sixth film (the sixth was Star Trek VI: The Undiscovered Country but the seventh was Star Trek Generations).
 However, European releases continued using numbers in the film titles until Nemesis.)
 The eleventh film was widely considered to be a reboot of the franchise, despite being a continuation set in an alternate timeline known as the "Kelvin Timeline".
 Additionally, streaming service Paramount+ has released a television film, Star Trek: Section 31.